Partial AHS-Structures, their Cartan description and partial BGG sequences: Partial AHS-structures and their Cartan description

 \subsection{Existence of normal partial Cartan geometries}

-In order to prove that normal partial Cartan geometries are an equivalent description of partial AHS structures, we first prove that any partial AHS structure is induced by some normal Cartan geometry.
+In order to prove that normal partial Cartan geometries are an equivalent description of partial AHS-structures, we first prove that any partial AHS-structure is induced by some normal Cartan geometry.

-\begin{thm} Let $(G,P)$ be an AHS-pair as in \S \ref{2.1}, $G_0\subset P$ the corresponding subgroup, and consider a partial $G_0$-structure $(p_0:\Cal G_0\to M,\th)$ over $(M,F)$.
+\begin{thm} Let $(G,P)$ be an AHS-pair as in Definition \ref{def2.1}, $G_0\subset P$ the structure group of the corresponding AHS-structure, and consider a partial $G_0$-structure $(p_0:\Cal G_0\to M,\th)$ over $(M,F)$.
 Then there is a normal partial Cartan geometry $(p:\Cal G\to M,\om)$, which has $(p_0:\Cal G_0\to M,\th)$ as its underlying $G_0$-structure. \end{thm} \begin{proof} We use a construction similar to the one in \cite{AHS2} respectively the one in \cite{Cap-Schichl} (in the special case we consider here).
 We want to point out in particular that all the technical verifications we need are the same for partial Cartan geometries as for usual Cartan geometries, so we keep them rather short.

 \textbf{Step 1: Construct the space $\Cal G$}: For a point $u_0\in\Cal G_0$, we consider $\th(u_0):\widetilde{F}_{u_0}\to\frak g_{-1}$ and linear maps $\ph:\widetilde{F}_{u_0}\to \frak g_0$, which extend $\th(u_0)$ to a linear map $\widetilde{F}_{u_0}\to\frak g_{-1}\oplus\frak g_0$ requiring two more conditions.
 First, we require that for the fundamental vector field $\ze_A$ generated by $A\in\frak g_0$, we get $\phi(\ze_A(u_0))=A$.
 This in particular implies that $\th(u_0)\oplus\ph$ is surjective and hence defines a linear isomorphism $\widetilde{F}_{u_0}\to\frak g_{-1}\oplus\frak g_0$.
 Second, for $\xi,\eta\in \widetilde{F}_{u_0}\Cal G_0$, we consider